atarazana/gramola-operator/part-1-2.md

 ## Create an operator bundle and it's corresponding image for version 0.0.2

-This should be easy... just run the following to regenerate the bundle for the new version... wait, wait, I forgot something crucial here...  version 0.0.2 replaces 0.0.1 this should be specified somewhere... specifically in the CSV.
+This should be easy... just run the following to regenerate the bundle for the new version... wait, wait, I forgot something crucial here...
+Version 0.0.2 replaces 0.0.1 this should be specified somewhere... specifically in the base CSV.
 Let's do it.

-Open file ``

-And add `replaces: ${OPERATOR_NAME}.v0.0.1` right underneath `version: 0.0.0`, **pay attention to indentation** (should all we have a t-shirt with this moto?).
+Open file `./config/manifests/bases/${OPERATOR_NAME}.clusterserviceversion.yaml`, and add `replaces: ${OPERATOR_NAME}.v0.0.1` right underneath `version: 0.0.0`, **pay attention to indentation**.
 The end result should look like this:

-> **WARNING:** In my case `${OPERATOR_NAME}.v0.0.1` === `gramophone-operator.v0.0.1` in your case it depends if you changed your `./settings.sh` file
+> **WARNING:** In my case `${OPERATOR_NAME}.v0.0.1` === `gramophone-operator.v0.0.1` in your case it depends on if you changed your `./settings.sh` file or not.

 ```yaml
 ...